Superposition Without Interference? Towards Isolated Interventions via Almost Orthogonal Features in Language Models: Experiments

-To conclude this section, we discuss the insertion of a feature that corresponds to concepts which are not conventionally male first names.
-In~\autoref{lst:aquafive}, we show $5$ input examples that activate the same feature.
-The corresponding explanation in the model with $\lambda = 10^{-4}$ reads \begin{quote} Aquarium capacity or fish population size is the latent concept shared among these spans. \end{quote} Swapping this feature for the feature associated with the first name $\Jerry$, we observe that the model adapts this feature to be concordant with the preceding context.
-In fact, the LM then talks about $\Aquaman$.
+To conclude this section, we discuss the insertion of a feature that corresponds to concepts which are not conventionally male first names.~\autoref{lst:aquafive} represents three input examples that activate the same feature.
+The corresponding explanation in the model with $\lambda = 10^{-4}$ reads\looseness=-1

+Swapping this feature for the feature associated with the first name $\Mike$, we observe that the model adapts this feature to be concordant with the preceding context.
+In fact, the LM introduces $\Aquaman$.
 We print the model outputs for this intervention in~\autoref{fig:main}.
 Moreover,~\autoref{fig:saeinterventions} schematically represents an intervention in the SAE.
-We note that the feature associated with the concept $\Aquaman$ has no incoming edge while the downward effect of the feature corresponding to $\Jerry$ is turned off.
+We note that the feature associated with the concept $\Aquaman$ has no incoming edge while the downstream effect of the feature corresponding to $\Mike$ is turned off.